 Nik Collection 6: Silver Efex Pro 3

-Silver Efex Pro is one of the most known tools in the Nik Collection, and it’s not without a reason that Black & White photographers view it as an essential part of their workflow.
+Silver Efex Pro is one of the most well-known tools in the Nik Collection, and it’s not without a reason that Black & White photographers view it as an essential part of their workflow.

-Viveza 3
+Nik Viveza

 Nik Collection 6: Viveza 3